tahmedge/CETE-LREC/CETE Fine-Tuning/HuggingFacePytorchTransformer/README.md

 - Add codes inside the dictionary "GLUE_TASKS_NUM_LABELS" in the following format: "mydataset": 2

-Note that you can edit the above two lines with other values based on your problems requirement.
+Note that you can edit the above two lines with other values based on your problem's requirement.